trinib/Linux-Bash-Commands/README.md

-cd foo                    # Go to foo sub-directory cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to last directory pushd foo                 # Go to foo sub-directory and add previous directory to stack popd                      # Go back to directory in stack saved by `pushd`
+cd foo                    # Go to foo sub-directory cd                        # Go to home directory cd ~                      # Go to home directory cd -                      # Go to the previously chosen directory pushd foo                 # Go to foo sub-directory and add previous directory to stack popd                      # Go back to directory in stack saved by `pushd`
 ```